-Bok Cheet Gai also known as White Cut Chicken is braised chicken that is juicy, so tender that it’s almost silky, and flavorful despite its simple preparation.
+Bok Cheet Gai also known as White Cut Chicken is gently boiled chicken that is juicy, so tender that it’s almost silky, and flavorful despite its simple preparation.
 My dad used to work part-time in the siu mei section of a Chinese meat market in Chinatown and he taught me the traditional way to make Bok Cheet Gai which is easy enough, but I’ve adapted his recipe by using a slow cooker for even greater ease.
 Scroll to the bottom for a list of other Chinese New Year recipes.

 The traditional recipe for bok cheet gai is fabulously easy: chicken + water + heat, done!
 My dad also cut the chicken up with cleaver like a pro.
 I, on the other hand, am afraid of losing a finger while struggling with a hot slippery chicken.
-I discovered that the key to cutting the chicken is to let it rest and cool down, it’s effortless after the chicken has been refrigerated.
+I discovered that the key to cutting the chicken is to let it rest and cool down.

 One Chicken, Many Meals

 Our oven self-destructed like a 4th of July sparkler a few weeks ago and we had to improvise with no stove for 2 weeks.
 When I snapped out of my “end of my rope moment” I made a list of small kitchen appliances to brainstorm meal ideas.
 I decided to try making Bok Cheet Gai in my slow cooker which resulted in many simple meals.

 - Bok Cheet Gai with a ginger and scallion dipping sauce with rice and veggies.
 My parents used to have me make a mustard sauce from Colman’s mustard powder in the yellow tin cans.
 Some people like a little bit of soy sauce or oyster sauce in their ginger and scallion dipping sauce.
 Others might like it with hot chili sauce.